ForbesLindesay/http-basic/README.md

 ## Implementing a Cache

-A `Cache` is an object with two methods:
+A `Cache` is an object with three methods:

  - `getResponse(url, callback)` - retrieve a cached response object
  - `setResponse(url, response)` - cache a response object
+ - `invalidateResponse(url, callback)` - remove a response which is no longer valid

 A cached response object is an object with the following properties: